MateoPresaCastro/terraform-web-server/README.md

-This folder contains an example [Terraform](https://www.terraform.io/) configuration that deploys a cluster of web servers (using [EC2](https://aws.amazon.com/ec2/) and [Auto Scaling](https://aws.amazon.com/autoscaling/)) and a load balancer (using [ELB](https://aws.amazon.com/elasticloadbalancing/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+This repository contains an example [Terraform](https://www.terraform.io/) configuration that deploys a cluster of web servers
+(using [EC2](https://aws.amazon.com/ec2/) and [Auto Scaling](https://aws.amazon.com/autoscaling/)) and a load balancer (using [ELB](https://aws.amazon.com/elasticloadbalancing/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).